kikuchan/libqrean/README.md

                           L, M, Q            (for mQR)
                              M,    H         (for rMQR)
 ```
-Detection (Source file must be a PNG file so far)
+## Detection
 ```
-% qrean-detect qr.png
+% qrean-detect qr.png   # The source file must be a PNG file so far Hello
-Hello
 %
 ```